bninni/line-driver/README.md

 * `step` - Spacing betweens captured lines
   * *Default :* `1`

-*Note -* All of these can be used independently from each other.
+*Note -* All of these can be used independently from or in conjunction with each other.

 ---
 * **first**